TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-tetris-self-help-doc-placeholder.md

 # Server Operations data is incorrect or missing on Failures screen

-Operations help with grouping similar requests.
-Application Insights SDKs set the Operation name attribute in the telemetry, which is used to group requests to triage server side failures with related exceptions or dependency failures.
+Operations help by grouping similar requests.
+Application Insights SDKs set the `Operation name` attribute in the telemetry, which is used to group requests to triage server side failures with related exceptions or dependency failures.

 ## **Recommended Steps**

 If you do not see a failed Operation, try the following steps:

-1. The operation you are looking for may not have been executed, or may not have failed in the selected time period.
+1. The operation you are looking for may not have been run, or may not have failed in the selected time period.
 Try using a longer time range.
-2. If you aren't seeing any data at all, validate that your instrumentation key is set correctly through your code or in your configuration file.
+2. If you are seeing no data, validate that your instrumentation key is set correctly through your code or in your configuration file.
-3. Ensure the Server/Browser toggle, is set to Server.
+3. Ensure that the **Server/Browser** toggle, is set to **Server**.
 4. Check for any other filters on the page.
 A filter on roles may be excluding the role which executed the request you are looking for.
 Try resetting the filters.